Lucca, Italy: The Charming City in Tuscany!

 - Boutique Hotel: The Lucca in Villa Lucrezia is a small, cozy boutique hotel with private parking and a super central location.
 Also the breakfast is delicious!

-- Hotel in the old town: The San Luca Palace is a small hotel in the historic old town.
-Here you stay in a lovely palazzo with incredible flair!
-Breakfast is also top of the bill here, leaving nothing to be desired.
+- Hotel in the Old Town: The San Luca Palace is a small hotel in the historic old town.
+Here you stay in a lovely palazzo with incredible flair and also the breakfast is wonderful!

 Find the best accommodation in Pisa: